-WIX has just recently ventured into the ecommerce world with WIX ecommerce, a platform for selling anything from clothing to speciality cakes.
+Basically, the Wix ecommerce system allows for selling anything from clothing to specialty cakes.
 The company has taken the website building world by storm, allowing small business owners to leapfrog over expensive website design companies and put their own time into generating a stylish website without having to pay the hefty costs.

 That said, I want to give you an in-depth review on what I think about Wix’s new addition, so keep reading to understand if it’s a viable platform for you.

 Wix Ecommerce Features

 Upon creating an account and scanning through the general dashboard, Wix Ecommerce seems to offer the standard features that you would expect from any ecommerce platform.
 That said, compared to a solution like Shopify, or if you went with a WordPress website, you would certainly find quite a few features that are lacking in the Wix system.